mozilla/experimenter/README.md

 ## Frontend

-Experimenter has three front-end UIs right now:
+Experimenter has two front-end UIs:

-- [`core`](./app/experimenter/legacy-ui/core) is the current UI used for Experimenter intake.
+- [`core`](./app/experimenter/legacy-ui/core) is the legacy UI used for Experimenter intake which will remain until `nimbus-ui` supersedes it
-- [`nimbus-ui`](./app/experimenter/nimbus-ui) is a new React UI for an upcoming Experimenter refactor.
+- [`nimbus-ui`](./app/experimenter/nimbus-ui) is the Nimbus Console UI for Experimenter that is actively being developed

 Learn more about the organization of these UIs [here](./app/experimenter/legacy-ui/README.md).

+**Also see the [nimbus-ui README](https://github.com/mozilla/experimenter/tree/main/app/experimenter/nimbus-ui) for relevent Nimbus documentation.**

 ## API